 Some infested furniture can be cleaned and treated by a heat process.
 Ask before tossing.
 Placing infested furniture (particularly mattresses) into common areas or on the street will simply help spread bed bugs to the homes of other people.
 People (especially college students) will drive by and pick it up if it looks good.

 Infested furniture intended for disposal should be defaced to make it less attractive to other people.
 Officials in some municipalities affix to potentially infested furniture a label to warn of bed bugs.

 To reduce opportunities of infested furniture re-entering their building, building managers should ensure that any disposed furniture is locked within a dumpster or immediately carted away to a landfill or waste facility.

-Carefully read the label before applying any pesticide.
+Carefully read the label before applying any pesticide to kill bed bugs.
 Apply the product only if you fully understand the instructions, and if you have the appropriate training/certification and equipment.

 Do NOT apply any insecticide or pesticide to mattresses or to surfaces that would be in direct contact with a person, unless the label instructions specifically state that the product can be applied in that manner.